|South Texas Orthopaedics and Sports Medicine

 Talk to your caregivers, understand what is happening to you, and never be afraid to ask questions.
-Bring a friend or family member as your Health Care Advocate, when possible.
+Bring a friend or family member as your healthcare advocate.
 Ask new and unfamiliar caregivers to identify themselves and explain their role in your treatment.
 Be involved, and help to make your care go well.

 - Bring to the hospital:

-- A list of your medications, over-the counter drugs, and herbs and vitamins
+- A list of all your medications, over-the-counter drugs, and herbs and vitamins

 - Your insurance card